-The three-month limit for these trips was due to restrictions on immigration to Switzerland and strict Swiss refugee policies.
-Yet if the children’s stay was short-lived, this novel encounter with an unfamiliar, more affluent culture at a time of rationing, austerity and drabness represented for many a key childhood moment with ‘abroad’; a life-changing event which has evoked a deep emotional response among many who have recalled the experience as adults.
+The three-month limit for all these trips was due to restrictions on immigration to Switzerland and strict Swiss refugee policies.
+Yet if the children’s stay was short-lived, their novel encounter with an unfamiliar, more affluent culture at a time of rationing, austerity and drabness represented for many a key childhood moment with ‘abroad’; a life-changing event which has evoked a deep emotional response among many who have recalled the experience as adults.